 It’s a scary proposition: You put your faith in the hands of a physician only to be injured or harmed in the process.
 The fact that it happens often is not calming in any way.
 For instance, a reported 98,000 patients die annually as a result of medical malpractice.
 Another study shows 134,000 Medicare patients each month have an “adverse event” where they are injured in some way by doctors or medical staff (http://www.reuters.com/article/2010/11/16/us-medicare-errors).
-Unfortunately, if you are harmed in some way by your physician, then you have certain steps that you absolutely must take if you want to get some form of justice or compensation.
+Unfortunately, if you are harmed in some way by your physician, then you have certain steps that you absolutely must take if you want to get some form of justice or compensation to suing a doctor.
 Here’s an idea of what you have to do if you are injured by your physician (http://www.propublica.org/article/what-to-do-if-youve-suffered-harm).

-- Unfortunately, patients can die as a result of these “adverse events.”
+Unfortunately, patients can die as a result of these “adverse events.”
 If your loved one is one of the 98,000 patients who die annually as a result of medical malpractice, then you still have to take steps.
 First, you should contact the local medical examiner to set up a forensic autopsy.
 Sometimes, they will do this on their own as there are specific local laws that may require such an autopsy.
 If they do not, however, you may have to pay for the autopsy yourself with an independent pathologist.
 Regardless, it is a good idea to have such a procedure performed along with accompanying toxicology tests to determine the cause of death and uncover any evidence of possible wrongdoing or malpractice.

-- After you have done everything else, you should also meet with your doctor or the hospital officials.
+After you have done everything else, you should also meet with your doctor or the hospital officials.
 Even if you are not going to bring a medical malpractice case, you should try to negotiate with them one-on-one to see if they will waive some of your medical bills or compensate you in some way.
 You should bring an attorney with you if possible, but always remember that you should never sign any kind of legal document or waiver without an attorney looking it over first.

-- Finally, you should also report the incident to a state regulatory agency for further investigation and possible punitive action.
+Finally, you should also report the incident to a state regulatory agency for further investigation and possible punitive action.
 Although many of these punishments will be less than what you may want, it still creates a paper trail that can be presented as evidence in a civil case.
 Doctors and nurses should be reported to their regulatory boards.
 State health departments are in charge of hospitals and nursing homes, so they should be contacted if the incident occurred at one of these sites.